TimSteinke/multi_robotcar/README.md

 2 x Velodyne HDL-32E - Mounted to the left and right of the Navtech CTS350-X radar.

 ## Building and running
+To play more than one dataset at once (e.g. to simulate a multi-agent setup), very fast disk read speed is required.

 0. Download the [dataset and SDK](#dataset)
 1. Place this ROS package in the `catkin_ws/src` directory of your catkin workspace.
 2. Install dependencies manually (See CMakeLists.txt and package.xml) or via rosdep: